 Marinette is a somewhat small city located in the state of Wisconsin.
 With a population of 10,799 people and five constituent neighborhoods, Marinette is the 79th largest community in Wisconsin.
-Marinette has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Marinette has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Because occupations involving physical labor dominate the local economy, Marinette is generally considered to be a blue-collar town.
-39.45% of the Marinette workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Marinette is a blue-collar town, with 37.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Marinette is a city of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Marinette who work in sales jobs (10.60%), office and administrative support (9.80%), and food service (7.32%).
+There are especially a lot of people living in Marinette who work in office and administrative support (12.37%), sales jobs (9.14%), and food service (7.29%).

-The per capita income in Marinette in 2010 was $21,389, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
-This equates to an annual income of $85,556 for a family of four.
+The per capita income in Marinette in 2010 was $22,141, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
+This equates to an annual income of $88,564 for a family of four.
+However, Marinette contains both very wealthy and poor people as well.

 The people who call Marinette home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marinette residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Marinette include Polish, Irish, French , and Swedish.